techcoders960-lgtm/Testing/README.md

 # My First Project

-This is my first project using HMTL.
+This is my first project using HTML Language.

 ## Description
 A simple webpage that displays a heading, a paragraph, and a button.